j3r3my19/portfolio/README.md

 ## [Nine Game](https://github.com/j3r3my19/nine_game)

 A local multiuser card game coded in Python using Tkinter library.
-You can find the rules here !
+You can find the rules in the project readme !

 ## [The future of wind energy in France](https://github.com/tristanGIANDO/jedha_final_project)